michaellihs/golab/doc/golab_group_transfer-project.md

 ### Synopsis

 Transfer a project to the Group namespace.
-Available only for admin
+Available only for admin.

 ```
 golab group transfer-project [flags]